Teeth Whitening in Scottsdale, AZ

 Who Is a Good Candidate for KöR Whitening?

 Ideal candidates for KöR teeth whitening are individuals with stains and discoloration due to any of the following:

 - Regularly drinking coffee, red wine, tea or other dark-colored beverages

 - Trauma to the mouth

 Cosmetic teeth whitening is most effective on natural tooth enamel.
 Dental fillings, veneers, crowns and other dental restorations will not change color with teeth whitening.
-If you have dental restorations, Dr. Sielecki may recommend other treatment options.
+If you have dental restorations, Dr. Sielicki may recommend other treatment options.
 Keep in mind that dental problems such as cavities and decay will need to be treated before teeth whitening.

 Does Treatment Hurt?

 Many teeth whitening systems are known to cause tooth sensitivity before and after treatment.
 KöR is different in that it uses a desensitizer to combat tooth sensitivity before it even arises.
 The KöR desensitizer plugs the openings of the dental channels underneath tooth enamel (also known as dentinal tubules).
 This process prevents sensitivity and discomfort instead of simply attempting to treat symptoms after they have already occurred.
 As a result, patients are able to whiten their teeth comfortably and virtually pain-free.